TF-Coder: Program Synthesis for Tensor Manipulations: Experiments

-\paragraph{Benchmark Tasks} We collected a benchmark set of 70 tensor manipulation tasks, including 50 drawn from StackOverflow questions and 20 real tasks encountered by TensorFlow users in an industrial setting.
+We collected a benchmark set of 70 tensor manipulation tasks, including 50 drawn from StackOverflow questions and 20 real tasks encountered by TensorFlow users in an industrial setting.
 We aimed to include a diverse set of tasks (sometimes omitting a potential task if it was very similar to an existing benchmark task) as well as a wide range of task difficulties\footnote{Of the 70 benchmark tasks, 9 tasks require the use of 1 operation, 19 tasks use 2 operations, 23 tasks use 3 operations, 11 tasks use 4 operations, 3 tasks use 5 operations, and 5 tasks use 6 or more operations.}.
 While collecting the benchmark tasks, we noticed that some were not actually amenable to solutions in TensorFlow, so we excluded tasks that we could not solve by hand after much effort.
 Of the 50 StackOverflow tasks, 34 contained an input/output example in the question.
 For these problems, we created our own input/output examples inspired by the question poster's example but with numbers changed for licensing reasons.
 We also expanded these examples (adding more entries to the tensors) where necessary to make the patterns clear.
 For questions posed without input/output examples, we created examples manually.
 We also manually wrote single-sentence descriptions for the tasks, striving to use wording that a \tool\ user would plausibly write themselves.
-Examples of this process are discussed in Appendix~\ref{app:benchmarks}.
+We walk through representative instances of our benchmark-creation process below.